geotho/geotho.github.io/_drafts/2016-07-07-kakuro-solving.md

 It works in a similar way to a proof by contradiction: first assume the cell has a particular value, then demonstrate that leaves a different cell with no possible remaining values.
 The implementation here gradually increases the depths to which it will look for a contradiction.

+Thanks for reading!
 I hope this was useful.
 Please let me know if you have any questions or comments.